Minimum Viable Product: Why All Startups Should Know About It

 You don’t have to make your first product perfect, and it is an exercise in vanity to make your ideas the reason behind your success.
 It’s always a mixture of good ideas and customer feedback that makes a product excellent.

-Third Lesson: You have to decide whether to ‘pivot’ or to persevere.
+3. You have to decide whether to pivot or to persevere.

 Sometimes, your first good idea was never really good to begin with, because it turns out your customers don’t like it.
 There comes a point where you have to stick with it or abandon it entirely.
 The reason some startups survive and eventually succeed is because they knew when to leave their bad ideas behind.